Poshmark vs. Etsy: Which platform is better for sellers? (2026)

 Poshmark payouts and fees

-Poshmark releases earnings after the buyer confirms delivery, or three days post-delivery if no claim is filed.
-Sellers can withdraw funds through direct deposit, check, or Poshmark credit once the balance is available.
+Poshmark pays sellers when the buyer confirms delivery, or 3 days after delivery if the buyer doesn’t report issues.
+Sellers can withdraw available balances via direct deposit, check, or Poshmark credit.

 Etsy payouts and fees